 Daily meditation and yoga classes will be offered in a way to relax, stimulate, and help guests grow in their own personal practice.
 Classes are open to all levels, beginner to practiced, and can range from gentle, restorative, and more vigorous vinyasa flow and ashtanga styles.* Style and class levels will be determined and moulded to fit participating students' needs, and with a small intimate retreat class size, students will be able to get personalized attention and comfortability to deeply explore their practice.
 Depending on each retreat location, classes will be held in a dedicated indoor yoga space and some also offer outdoor options as well for us to use if the weather is agreeable.

 Certified yoga instructor and EPM founder, Erin Lewis, will facilitate the classes, helping each student focus on improving their practice and gaining new insights into their bodies and movements.
 She's studied various types of yoga disciplines since 1998, concentrating on the Ashtanga discipline since 2008.
 She received her teacher certification in Florence, Italy and has continued her education with various specialty certifications throughout the years.
 She now combines powerful movements with more anatomical-based core vinyasa flow and restorative movement in her personal practice and teaching style.

 - * Participation in classes and activities is optional throughout the retreat.
 All levels welcome!

-We're so excited to announce our NEW retreat in the beautiful and "it list" region of Puglia, Italy!
+We're so excited to announce our retreat in the beautiful and "it list" region of Puglia, Italy!